fero1xd/synced-nestjs/README.md

 **(In Development)** Synced is an online coding platform where you can create different projects, collab with other developers

-This repository is the Frontend made with ReactJs.
+This repository is the Backend made with NestJs.
 ## Features

 - Light/dark mode toggle